Spartanburg restaurants see benefits from outdoor tents in cold weather

 Those who live in Spartanburg and visit downtown often agreed it’s a nice, safe touch.

-“COVID is going around and so I think I would sit outside, just for precaution,” Bridget Phillips said.
+“COVID is going around and so I think I would sit outside, just for precaution,” said Bridget Phillips.

 “I actually think it might be a good thing for getting together with people,” Monica Greer added.
 “Definitely for social distancing.”